obiwandsilva/wand-ruby-gem-http-requests/README.md

 # Will generate the uri "http://www.someexample.com/someaction?token=abc123"
 ```

-Settings a HTTPS (without certificate validation) connection with a preset header (so every requets will use it):
+Setting up an HTTPS (without certificate validation) connection with a preset header (so every requets will use it):

 ```ruby
 settings = {